💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 2- High-Level Process Reviews

-Just as the delivery team reviews the step-by-step processes on a regular basis, the core team needs to keep reviewing the overarching framework on a regular basis.
+Just as the delivery team reviews the step-by-step processes on a regular basis, the core team needs to keep reviewing the overarching framework on a regular basis using a client dashboard software.

 Quarterly strategy sessions are a great time to have these conversations.
 Start by reviewing the past quarter.
 Talk about the wins, losses, and lessons learned.